marcusnolan/restruction/README.md

     - You can view what it looks like <a href="./static/images/readme/add_item_type_preview.png"> here.</a>
     - The manage items page features all 14 item types.
 - **404 Error Page**
-    - I created a custom 404 page for when someone finds themselves with an incorrect url.
+    - I created a custom 404 page for when someone finds themselves with an incorrect URL.
     - It tells the user what has gone wrong and then offers them a way to get back on track and also an option to contact the admin team to help fix the problem.
 - **500 Error Page**
     - I created a custom 500 page for when someone finds themselves on a broken page or link.